facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 ## Styling

 Popups and phantoms are styled with CSS that is fed through the Jinja2 template engine.
 A default CSS is provided that styles commonly used elements.
 Plugins can provide CSS to add additional styling for plugin specific purposes.
 See [CSS Styling](./styling.md) to learn more about the template engine and general styling info.

 It is advised to use the `wrapper_class` option of the `show_popup`, `update_popup`, and `add_phantom` commands to wrap your plugin content in a div with a unique, plugin specific class.
 This way plugins can inject CSS to style their specific elements via `#!css .mdpopups .myplugin-wrapper .myclass {}` or simply `#!css .myplugin-wrapper .myclass {}`.

-Also check out the included Python Markdown [`attr_list` extension syntax](https://pythonhosted.org/Markdown/extensions/attr_list.html).
+Also check out the included Python Markdown [`attr_list` extension syntax][attr_list].
 This is a good extension for applying classes directly to elements within Markdown format.
 Sometimes it can be difficult to target certain kinds of block elements, so if all else fails, you can insert raw HTML for specific elements into your Markdown and apply classes directly to them.

 ## API Usage